maskho/audiotextbooks/content/statistics/content.md

 > id: guess-1

-In this chapter, we’ll try an actual statistical experiment, where you can participate together with as all other Mathigon users.
+In this chapter, we’ll try an actual statistical experiment, where you can participate together with as all other Madras users.

 When you click the button below, we'll show you a simple question, and you have 10 seconds to submit an answer.
 Do not try to calculate the answer – just guess using your gut feeling: